 - Data processors working on behalf of Cheshire Constabulary

-- Cheshire Constabulary may also obtain personal data from other sources such as its own CCTV systems, or correspondence.
+- Cheshire Constabulary may also obtain personal data from other sources such as its own CCTV and other video recording systems such as Body Worn Video and Unmanned Aerial Vehicle, or correspondence.

 Cheshire Constabulary takes the security of all personal data under our control very seriously.
 We comply with the relevant parts of the Act relating to security, and comply with the Association of Chief Police Officers’ Community Security Policy and relevant parts of the ISO27001 Information Security Standard.